-Therefore, in your first year of business, your financial period may be anything from 6-18 months long (diagrams: 6 month period above, 18 month period below).
-This means that your first two accounting periods as a business (for which you are able to claim) may not be two (twelve-month) years.
+In your first year of business, your financial period may be anything from six to 18 months.
+This means that your first two accounting periods as a business (for which you are able to claim) may not be two (12-month) years.

 For the purposes of making an R&D tax credit claim, regardless of the length of your accounting periods, the deadline for filing will still be two years from the end of each accounting period.

 The rules are similar if you change your accounting period end date at any other time.

 Furthermore, you may have started an R&D project before the earliest period that you can claim for.
 But if you are still working on the project, and you are still working to resolve scientific or technological uncertainty in your last two accounting periods, then you can still claim for expenditure incurred in these periods – even if the project started before then.

 HMRC does, in certain situations, allow the extension of the two-year time limit.
 These exceptions are, however, rare.